"Should I take Menopause Hormone Therapy?"

 This information is meant to help you:

-• Learn the benefits & risks of MHT
+• Learn up-to-date benefits & risks of MHT

-• Outline a common pathway to accessing & using MHT.
+• Outline a common pathway to accessing MHT.

 Benefits of MHT